argoproj-labs/argocd-operator/docs/reference/argocd.md

 ### OIDC Config Example

-The following example sets a value in the `argocd-cm` ConfigMap using the `KustomizeBuildOptions` property on the `ArgoCD` resource.
+The following example sets a value in the `argocd-cm` ConfigMap using the `oidcConfig` property on the `ArgoCD` resource.

 ``` yaml
 apiVersion: argoproj.io/v1alpha1